justin-napolitano/data-blog/content/blog/feasibility_study_shipping_carbon/index.md

     #Drop the nan, ie empty samples
     cycle_mean_price = cycle_mean_price_samples[np.logical_not(np.isnan(cycle_mean_price_samples))]
     #Calculate mean price of filling a ship (around a billion according to the data i have if filled to capacity.
 Ridiculous.)
-    # The sanity check was valid... aftre reviewing the functions i found that the distance calculation multiplied by 1000 instead of dividing.
     cycle_mean_price = cycle_mean_price.mean()
     cycle_mean_price_annual_samples[sample] =cycle_mean_price